 Fines, Fees & Debt Collection: Fines and fees from traffic violations, the court system, and utilities can rack up quickly, pushing Illinois families into debt.
 For instance, the Illinois Statutory Court Fee Task Force found that just participating in a court case can cost thousands of dollars.
+In 2017, currency exchanges in Illinois requested an increase in check cashing rates.
 When families can’t keep up with these expenses, they are often faced with a grueling debt collections process or other significant consequences, like losing their driver’s license.

 Unfair Auto Insurance Rates: Many Illinoisans rely on cars for daily transportation, yet auto insurance premiums are often unaffordable and unfairly priced.
 Auto insurance rates are often based on where you live, your credit score, and similar personal factors, rather than being based on how safely you drive.
 According to Consumer Reports, a good driver in Illinois with poor credit pays $1,535 more than a good driver with excellent credit.

 Defend the Consumer Financial Protection Bureau (CFPB).
-The CFPB is a strong watchdog of the marketplace, reigning in the worst abuses of predatory financial products and practices.
-It faces threats that would significantly weaken its ability to protect consumers.
-We will be advocating to defend the CFPB, along with its rulemaking and enforcement efforts.
+The Consumer Bureau is a U.S. government agency that regulates the financial marketplace and ensures that banks, lenders, and other financial companies treat us all fairly.
+They help rein in the worst abuses of predatory financial products and practices.
+The Consumer Bureau faces threats that would significantly weaken its ability to protect consumers.
+We will be advocating to defend the Consumer Bureau, along with its payday loan rule and other important rules.

 Advocate for strong federal regulations.
-The CFPB has the power to protect consumers from abusive and illegal financial practices.
+The Consumer Bureau has the power to protect us from abusive and illegal financial practices.
 They should implement the strongest possible rules to curb the worst abuses of payday lending, auto title lending, debt collection, and predatory student loans.